byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 ## My Process

+My goal is to move away from creating digital tools (writing code) by hand, and at the same time to organize my collection of digital works in a way that is useful to me and others.
-The tools of automation, design, analysis and visualization are now available in novel ways that were not possible during my formal career trajectory, or even six months ago.
+Automation for the design, analysis and visualization of data are now available in novel ways that were not possible during my formal career trajectory, or even six months ago.
-I'm exploring ways to create artful, data-rich stories that are grounded in what I know--statistics and data science--using an AI-first environment to collaborate with people around me.
+I'm exploring new ways to create artful, data-rich stories that are grounded in what I know--statistics and data science--using an environment that supports fun, easy and productive collaboration.

 Specifically, I am using [Antigravity](https://antigravity.com/) as a creative environment with a variety of AI agents.